Busted-stamped-in-red-on-brown-paper

 • View a SlideShare.

-8. Posting more content gets better results
+Myth #8.
+Posting more frequently gets better results

 I recently saw a content writing opportunity where the client wanted to hire one writer to publish four 600-word articles on his website every day.

-Yes, you read that correctly ?
+Yes, you read that correctly.

 Posting high-value content that delivers what it promises is more important than the length.
+This is why I don’t work on word counts.
+I write until I’ve covered the topic in sufficient detail — then I stop.

 The process of creating content